ros-navigation/navigation2/doc/tb3_tutorial/README.md

 If for some reason this doesn't work, you can also use `sudo apt-get install gazebo9` to install Gazebo.

+If you see a message saying Gazebo is already installed you can skip this step.
+That means Gazebo is already installed.

 ## Test Gazebo

 Let's test ROS2-Gazebo and Gazebo together.

     sudo apt install ros-dashing-ros-core ros-dashing-geometry2
     gazebo --verbose /opt/ros/dashing/share/gazebo_plugins/worlds/gazebo_ros_diff_drive_demo.world

+If Gazebo prints "plugin can't be found" error message, try running it again

+    soruce /opt/ros/dashing/setup.bash

 You should see a similar result.
 Now let's publish to a topic to move our robot.